Poloz warns protectionism ‘rarely succeeds’; urges open borders

 Globe Editorial: Sometimes it’s like Donald Trump doesn’t even get how free trade works

 Mr. Poloz’s speech comes at a time of uncertainty for Canada’s trade relationship with its biggest trading partner, the United States, as new U.S. President Donald Trump has said he wants to renegotiate the North American Free Trade Agreement, the cornerstone for the flow of goods, services and investments across the Canada-U.S.-Mexico borders.

 Mr. Trump has indicated he wants more favourable terms for U.S. businesses and workers, but he has yet to provide any specifics on how he might seek to change trade terms with Canada.
 Meanwhile, global trade has remained slow to recover from the 2008-2009 global financial crisis and Great Recession.

-It also comes at a time when Canada’s domestic business investment has been in a prolonged slump, fueling calls in some quarters for renewed efforts to attract more foreign investment.
+It also comes at a time when Canada’s domestic business investment has been in a prolonged slump, fuelling calls in some quarters for renewed efforts to attract more foreign investment.

+“Whenever there is a tendency toward protectionism, it’s often the case that people just forget the benefits of openness,” Mr. Poloz said in the audience question-and-answer session following his speech.

 Canada’s Liberal government has also ramped up immigration since it came into office, in the face of aging demographics that are slowing growth in the labour force to a crawl.
 But some other western countries are showing rising opposition to immigration.

-“Along with productivity, we need continued labour force growth to keep our economic potential expanding,” Mr. Poloz said.
+“Along with productivity, we need continued labour force growth to keep our economic potential expanding,” Mr. Poloz said in his address.Report Typo/Error

-Mr. Poloz’s speech will be followed by a media conference later Tuesday morning, at which he will face questions about the Canadian economy and the direction of the central bank’s interest rate policy.Report Typo/Error

 Follow @ParkinsonGlobeon Twitter: